xanderhnasko/superclaude/README.md

 # Super CC

-This project and accompanying package is my attempt to share my favorite Claude Code configuration.
+This project and [accompanying package](https://pypi.org/manage/project/super-cc/releases/) is my attempt to share my favorite Claude Code configuration.

 *But why?*

 The key to using AI-coding tools more effectively than the next person (crazy world!) really just boils down to **context management**.
-Claude Code is already really powerful, but by properly utilizing subagents (with their own context windows and unique tool permissions), CC feels much more like a capable dev team rather than an often-overburdened, generalist agent.
+Claude Code is already impressively powerful, but by properly utilizing subagents (with their own context windows and unique tool permissions), CC feels much more like a capable dev team rather than an often-overburdened, generalist agent.

-This package contains the subagents and worflows that I have *personally* found to be most useful for my projects (like forcing Test-Driven Development and context synthesis with file-level json summaries), but by no means is it a one-size-fits all setup.
-Feel free to use this config as a foundation and create/edit/delete subagents and worflows as you see fit.
+This package contains the subagents and worflows that I have *personally* found to be most useful for my projects (like forcing Test-Driven Development and context synthesis with file-level json summaries), but by no means is it a one-size-fits-all setup.
+Feel free to use this config as a foundation and create/edit/delete subagents and workflows as you see fit.

 **TLDR Quick Start:**